TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

    $this->request->getArgument('argumentName');

-In order to make arguments available within the request or for mapping, they need to conform to Extbase naming standard in order to be mapped to the extension.
-The default is to prefix arguments with a plugin signature.
+In order to make arguments available within the request or for mapping, they need to conform to Extbase's naming standard in order to be mapped to the extension.
+The default is to prefix arguments with the plugin signature.
 This can be adjusted via TypoScript option :ts:`view.pluginNamespace`, see :ref:`typoscript_configuration-view`.